Samuel Romilly: Education and upbringing

-Romilly was articled in 1773 to William Michael Lally, a chancery solicitor.
-Lally worked in the Six Clerks office of the Court of Chancery.
-Romilly after five years turned down the possibility of purchasing his post there.
+Romilly was articled in 1773 to William Michael Lally, a solicitor who worked in the Six Clerks office of the Court of Chancery.
+However, after five years, when it became possible for Romilly to purchase a post there, he turned down the opportunity.

 Legal career

-In 1778 Romilly decided on a career as barrister, and entered Gray's Inn.
+In 1778, Romilly decided on a career as barrister, and entered Gray's Inn.
 He was a pupil of Jeffries Spranger, an equity draughtsman.
 Called to the bar in 1783, he went the Midland circuit, but was mostly occupied with chancery practice.
 His practice at the chancery bar grew, and in 1800 he was made a King's Counsel.
 In 1805 he was appointed chancellor of the county palatine of Durham.

 Travels and associations, radical period

 First continental tour

 In the legal vacation of 1781, Romilly made a tour in France and Switzerland.
 He had the family connection with Geneva, through John Roget, now his brother-in-law.
 Roget, who died in 1783, moved back there for his health, and Romilly brought out the young Peter Mark Roget to be reunited with his parents.
-In Geneva Romilly also met Pierre Étienne Louis Dumont.
-Staying for a period with David Chauvet, one of the progressive group of local politicians, Romilly met also the like-minded Etienne Clavière, Jacques-Antoine Douveray and Etienne Reybaz.
+In Geneva, Romilly also met Pierre Étienne Louis Dumont.
+Staying for a period with David Chauvet, one of the progressive group of local politicians, Romilly met the like-minded Etienne Clavière, among others.

-A friend from the Paris leg of this visit was Marguerite Madeleine Delessert (1767–1839), later Madame Gautier.
-She had had Rousseau as a family friend, her mother being Madeleine Catherine Boy de La Tour who married Etienne Delessert (1735–1816).
-She became the wife of the Genevan banker Jean-Antoine Gautier (1756–1800), who moved to Paris.
+A friend from the Paris leg of this visit was Marguerite Madeleine Delessert, later Madame Gautier.
+Her mother was Madeleine Catherine Boy de La Tour, who married Etienne Delessert.
+Marguerite became the wife of the Genevan banker Jean-Antoine Gautier, who moved to Paris.
 Romilly stayed at the Delessert home in Passy.